instadeepai/OPEN_BAYES_PD/README.md

 - `config/`: Hydra config (`default.yaml`, model and preprocessing profiles)
 - `src/`: data processing, model definitions, explainers, utilities
 - `tests/`: unit tests & more on small datasets for CI.
 Contain a test that check if your CNN configuration is valid.
+- `notebook/`: Contains notebooks to visualize the results of the experiment.
+- `data/`: Folder containing example data.
+Place your own data here.

 ---